rblundon/homelab/README.md

 ### Internal Cluster

 Two additional bare metal nodes, to be added to Advanced Cluster Management (ACM) running on the SNO Hub.
-These will be used to create another two HCP clusters.
+These will be used to create another HCP cluster.
 These servers have a BMC interface with Redfish - if not, then you'll need to manually manage the boot and installation of those servers.
 This makes it to where you just need 3 bare metal nodes.
 You could run one HCP Bare Metal cluster with both of the other nodes, but then you have a shared storage requirement that can't be satisfied by ODF since that needs at least 3 nodes.